 Be aware that you have to disconnect from this accesspoint after configuration before the device connects to your home WiFi.
 It also takes about 30 seconds after boot before the device switches to WiFi.
 In these first 30 seconds you can connect to

 "NeoPxLight" if you need to.

-AP password sets you password when you want to access the configuration portal.
+AP password sets you password when you want to access the configuration portal AND it is indeed the new accesspoint password.
 Do not forget this password!
-If you need to reset it, you have to use wires!
+If you need to reset it, you have to use a wire.

 3.2.1.
 WiFi & MQTT